Boulevard du Général-d'Armée-Jean-Simon: Route

 The boulevard continues the route of Boulevard Masséna from Porte de Vitry (southwestern terminus) to Porte de la Gare at the intersection of Quais Panhard-et-Levassor and d'Ivry (northeastern end).
-It forms a viaduct that crosses the tracks of the Austerlitz train station and overlooks the southern pat of the Paris Rive Gauche neighborhood.
+It forms a viaduct that crosses the tracks of the Austerlitz train station and overlooks the southern part of the Paris Rive Gauche neighborhood.
 It is continued by the Pont National, which crosses the Seine river and connects to Boulevard Poniatowski.

 The boulevard is served by the stations Maryse Bastié et Avenue de France of the tramway Line T3a.

 History

 As the former "CA/13 way", the boulevard was named after General Jules Simon (1814–1896), an officer of the Ground Army and the French Foreign Legion and a member of the Free French Forces, and was inaugurated as such on September 25, 2013.
 The boulevard was part of the arrangement plan of Paris Rive Gauche.

 Important buildings

 At No. 36 stands the M6B2 tower, also called "Biodiversity Tower", a vegetated high-rise with public housings.
 It was designed by Édouard François and built in 2015 for Paris Habitat.